-- nursing services provided by DPH. - and procedures are in place to provide the highest standard of patient care. - The MPAC also encourages clinical research, in-house research proposals and monitors the research activity. - 4.
+- 1. The MPAC oversees the quality and assurance of the professional medical and nursing services provided by DPH. - The MPAC monitors the clinical quality and governance to ensure proper policies and procedures are in place to provide the highest standard of patient care. - 3.
+The MPAC also encourages clinical research, in-house research proposals and monitors the research activity. - 4.
 The MPAC meets at least 4 times a year.